The Evolution of the Office Cubicle

 The common office cubicle has had a big impact on society; from influencing some of the great architects of the modern age, plus sparking debate and studies into the capacity that the average worker’s office environment actually plays.
 Its evolution has progressed over the years from

 old-school boring cubicles, into innovative productivity enhancing modern office workspaces.

 The company’s originative mission statement, considering the times, was “not to address any problems with the esthetics of the furniture itself, but to solve problems relating to the everyday use of the furniture.”
 Meaning functionality, efficiency, and productivity were number one product design priorities for the groundbreaking company.

-Miller’s associate, Robert Propst, a notable inventor/designer in his own historic right, strove to delve deep into the normally unanswered, complicated questions about something as seemingly simple as office furniture.
+Miller’s associate, Robert Propst, a notable inventor/designer in his own historic right, strove to delve deep into the normally unanswered, complicated questions about something as seemingly simple as office furniture in Houston.
 Propst’s in-depth studies included learning how people work together in any given office environment, office layouts, performance, and even how information travels in an office setting.

 Through these studies and designs by Robert Propst, under the direction of Herman Miller, the modern Action Office I series was born in 1964.
 The company’s next Action Office II line introduced a fresh new modern office concept that highlighted a flexible, semi-enclosed portable office workspace for the average worker – Thus the modern office cubicle was born.
 The invention of the Action Office II cubicle was considered to be one of Herman Miller’s greatest business achievements, and one of his company’s biggest all-time sellers.